useyardstick/demeter/docs.md

 If `crop` is True (the default), crop the output raster to the given geometries.
 If `crop` if False, the output raster will cover the extent of the Sentinel-2 rasters intersecting with the given geometries.

+If `dst_path` is given, NDVI rasters will be saved to that directory.
+Use this for large geometries that don't fit in memory.

 <a id="demeter.raster.sentinel2.ndvi.fetch_and_build_ndvi_rasters_from_keys"></a>